 Patients eligible LDCT lung cancer for screening:

-Are 55 to 77 years old.
+- Are 55 to 77 years old.

 - Have a 30 "pack year" or greater history.
 (Pack years are calculated using the number of years you smoked and the amount of packs of cigarettes smoked each day.
 For instance: 1 pack/day for 30 years is 30

 pack years; 2 packs/day for 15 years is 30 pack years.)

-Are current or former smokers who have quit in the past 15 years.
+- Are current or former smokers who have quit in the past 15 years.